OpenZeppelin/polkadot-runtime-wrappers/README.md

 - Advanced Configuration: Customize each aspect of the runtime by passing additional parameters to the macros.
 - Default Overrides: Override defaults for specific settings while letting the wrapper handle the rest.

+## Security

+This project is maintained by [OpenZeppelin](https://openzeppelin.com/) with the goal of providing a secure and reliable library of smart contract components for the ecosystem.
+We address security through risk management in various areas such as engineering and open source best practices, scoping and API design, multi-layered review processes, and incident response preparedness.

+The security policy is detailed in [SECURITY.md](./SECURITY.MD) as well, and specifies how you can report security vulnerabilities.

 ## Contributing

 Contributions are welcome!
 Please see our [CONTRIBUTING.md](./CONTRIBUTING.MD) for guidelines.

 ## License

 This project is licensed under the GPLv3 License.
-See the [LICENSE](./LICENSE.md) file for more information.
+See the [LICENSE](./LICENSE) file for more information.